A. Registration Procedure

 With advance permission of the instructor, a regularly enrolled student may audit other classes.
 The instructor establishes the conditions under which the student may audit.
 A student may request official audit status, in which case the course will be recorded on his or her transcript with "AUD" in the grade column.
 In order to obtain official audit status, the student must make a request to the instructor, and they must agree in writing on the conditions of satisfactory completion.
 Students must register for audited courses during the normal add period.
 After the end of the add/drop period, no student may change his/her audit status without approval from the Administration Committee.
 In no case may the student receive credit for auditing.

 Community members living in the Middlebury area may audit courses only with the permission of the instructor and the dean of curriculum or designee.
 Community members interested in auditing a course at the College, must complete the Community Member Audit Request form and obtain the requisite signatures indicating approval.
+The audit status, if approved, is not officially recorded and there is no academic transcript kept in these cases.
 Current high school students may not audit courses at Middlebury College.

 E. Change of Course Registration